learn-co-students/swift-MovieNight-lab-swift-intro-000/README.md

 Within your `init` function, do this for all of your instance properties except the `posterURLString` coming up with your own phrase for what happens if the value returns back `nil`.
 What do I mean, except the `posterURLString`.
 I want you to assign the value from the dictionary, storing it to our `posterURLString` _not_ using nil coalescing.
 I want this instance property to be `nil` if in fact this dictionary doesn't have a value for the key "Poster"--if the dictionary returns back `nil`, I want our `posterURLString` instance property to be `nil` then.
 The reason for that is how I decided to download the images at this URL later on.
 If this is `nil`, obviously I make no attempt to download the image, I display a default image instead.
 You can argue then that I should probably do that right here and now though!
 You might be right!

+#3.
+Create the Movie Objects

+Locate the `MovieManager.swift` file.
+Scrolling down towards the bottom of the file, you will see the implementation of the following method:

+search(forFilmsWithTitle title: String, handler: ([Movie]?, MovieError?) -> Void)

 # TODO: I didn't have them include the following in their init function yet.
 It's not even part of their init definition yet.

 ```swift